AryanSwaroop/AiPdf_Analyzer/README.md

 ### Innovations
 - Added Chat Scroll Option for going through chat history.
-- Added Reading and File Ready to answer Indicator.
+- Added Indicator to tell if server is ready or not for questions.
 - Added Chat Saving through PDF Option so that users can save their chat history as a pdf for future references.

 ---